microsoft/api-guidelines/graph/GuidelinesGraph.md

 -   **category** segment is a logical grouping of APIs into top-level categories;

--   **pathSegment** is the last navigation segment which can address an entity, collection of entities, property or operation available for an entity
+-   **pathSegment** is one or many navigation segments which can address an entity, collection of entities, property or operation available for an entity

 -   **query string** must follow the OData standard for query representations